Matthew-Hsu/PiPass/README.md

 # PiPass - Nintendo 3DS Homepass for the Raspberry Pi
 PiPass turns your Raspberry Pi into a Nintendo 3DS Homepass Relay Station.
 The PiPass Dashboard can be accessed through a computer or mobile device.
 It can manage features without the need of opening up any files manually.
 However, some fine-tuning may require getting your hands 'dirty'.
 Though the process is relatively fast and easy.

 This does not showcase a complete list of features, but it gives a sense in what PiPass looks like: <a href="https://www.youtube.com/watch?v=ttoDlpEBqBU" target="_blank">PiPass Video Overview</a>.
-The video shown is based on PiPass 1.4, however the general work-flow is relatively the same as in PiPass 1.5 with some minor differences.
+The video shown is based on PiPass 1.4, however the general work-flow is relatively the same as in PiPass 1.51 with some minor differences.

-# What's New in Version 1.5
+# What's New in Version 1.51
-PiPass 1.5 focuses on overall polish and being informative about what is exactly going on "behind the scenes".
+PiPass 1.51 focuses on overall polish and being informative about what is exactly going on "behind the scenes".
 The biggest feature addition is the logging system that provides extra information regarding status and it also aids in troubleshooting.
 The changelog for this version of PiPass is as follows:

 * PiPass now features a logging system that is accessible through the dashboard.
-* piPass.py works with the logging system to diagnose issues. e.g., hostapd WiFi drivers.
+* piPass.py works with the logging system to diagnose issues. (e.g., hostapd WiFi drivers)
+* PiPass will log all invalid MAC addresses encountered and skip to the next zone.
 * PiPass can now reset the network through the dashboard.
 * PiPass PHP form validation messages now conforms to responsive design and the user interface.
 * The PiPass version can now be viewed through the dashboard.